Color-Of-Code/website/content/pages/storage/zfs.md

 Deduplication was activated for funani, pictures and videos as these data sets have many redundant copies of files.

-To see the status of deduplication, look at the DDT entries
+To see the status of deduplication, look at the DDT entries either:

+* using `zdb -DDD backup1`
+* using `zpool status -D backup1`

 ```
 $ zpool status -D backup1